Skip to main content

 About

-Liquor Store Simulator is a single player casual simulation game.
+Liquor Store Simulator is a single player casual management game with a economy theme.
 It was developed by Tovarishch Games and was released on May 2, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 Open your own Liquor Store!
 Buy goods, manage your store, hire staff.
 Who knows, maybe you will be able to make a real alcohol empire out of a small store.